Roundel (heraldry): Terms for roundels

 A roundel vert ("green roundel") is known as a pomme, the French word for apple.
 It was frequently pluralised as pomeis – as in the Heathcote arms: Ermine, three pomeis, each charged with a cross or – but pommes is now more common.
 The term for a red roundel, torteau, is typically pluralised in the French manner as torteaux rather than torteaus, although torteaus is occasionally seen.
-A pellet may also be called an ogress.
+A pellet may also be called an ogress; this term is possibly derived from oglys, a term for a cannonball.